nitroshare/qhttpengine/doc/index.md

 ### Slot Methods

-Although it is possible to create a handler that manually routes requests, it is far easier to use the QObjectHandler class and register slots for each path - you can even use the new connection syntax:
+Although it is possible to create a handler that manually routes requests, it is far easier to use the [QObjectHandler](@ref QHttpEngine::QObjectHandler) class and register slots for each path - you can even use the new connection syntax:

 @code
 class Api : public QObject
 {
     Q_OBJECT
 public slots:
-    void doSomething(QHttpSocket *socket);
+    void doSomething(QHttpEngine::Socket *socket);
-    void doSomethingElse(QHttpSocket *socket);
+    void doSomethingElse(QHttpEngine::Socket *socket);
 };

 Api api;

-QObjectHandler handler;
+QHttpEngine::QObjectHandler handler;
 handler.registerMethod("something", &api, &Api::doSomething);
 @endcode